 Executive Director Reilly reported on the status of new and continuing developments that AACRAO personnel are engaged in.

-Xtera, a company offering data integration solutions has reached out to AACRAO to see if anyone would sit on their Board during the evaluation of its product as it pertains to integrating data from the extended transcript into existing student information systems and other critical institutional systems.
+Xtera, a company offering data integration solutions, has reached out to AACRAO to see if anyone would sit on their Board during the evaluation of its product as it pertains to integrating data from the extended transcript into existing student information systems and other critical institutional systems.
 If the option is entertained, it is important that AACRAO not endorse the product.

 Officials within the Groningen Group are making moves to become a foundation independent of any particular education ministry.
 This will require funding, which heretofore has been primarily driven by AACRAO, in order to develop any further.